 Insomnia is not a disease; rather, it is a complex symptom.
 This sleeping disorder is not the same as short sleep.
 In fact, many people sleep less than 75 percent of conventional eight-hour sleep time and experience no difficulty sleeping or waking.

 Insomnia is divided generally into two main categories: sleep onset insomnia and sleep maintenance insomnia.
 Sleep onset insomnia is the inability to fall asleep naturally.
 Sleep maintenance insomnia is the inability to stay asleep or to resume sleep after waking in the middle of the sleep cycle.
 A person may experience both sleep onset insomnia and sleep maintenance insomnia, which leads to both insufficient sleep and poor-quality sleep.

 Insomnia can be categorized further as acute or chronic.
 Acute insomnia is self-limiting, meaning it lasts for a period of time (e.g., a few weeks or months) and ends without treatment.
 Chronic insomnia lasts longer than 3 months and often needs to be treated.

-Secondary insomnia is caused by medical problems, such as chronic pain syndromes; psychiatric problems, such as depression; or primary sleep problems, such as periodic limb movement disorder (PLMD) and restless legs syndrome (RLS).
+Secondary insomnia is caused by medical problems, such as chronic pain syndromes; psychiatric problems, such as depression; or primary sleep problems, such as periodic limb movement disorder (PLMD) and restless legs syndrome (RLS)also called Willis-Ekbom disease).
 This type of insomnia is more common than primary insomnia, which is caused by life changes such as chronic stress and long-lasting emotional difficulties.